 - Of note are the required metadata for the biological samples used in experiments, which is specified on this page.

-- We can set up a webex call to discuss the details and the most convenient approach for your existing system.
+- We like to know about submissions beforehand, and we will need to grant your account submitter privileges.
+If you contact us at firstname.lastname@example.org we can set up a Zoom call to discuss the details of the submission process and the most convenient approach for your existing system.

 The online web submission forms are best used

 - To submit one or a few experiments.